SUSE-Developer-Community/sandbox-welcome-content/content/cli.md

 }
 ```

-To run this code, now all you need to do is run:
+To run this code, all you need to do is run:

 ```bash
 cf push <app-name> --random-route